3D Pipe System Planning with Smap3D Piping

 - Shape flanges and washers

-- and the generation of form-pipes between the placed shape fittings.
+- Generation of form-pipes between the placed shape fittings and

 As a special function extention, the alignment of the particular components (left/right, as well as up or down) is taken into account.